 By Andy Chen and Humaira Hamid, UBC students

-Most students at UBC have similar goals: to succeed in their chosen fields of study.
-But fear of failure is also very common.
-Many new students struggle with questions like, â€œHow tough are my courses going to be?
+Many new students struggle with questions such as, â€œHow tough are my courses going to be?
 Will I be able to keep up?
 What if I need extra help?”
+Good news.
+UBC has resources for students to build exceptional study and learning skills.

 1. Use available resources

-- Professors and teaching assistants (TAs) are available after class or during office hours to help with assignments and difficult material.
+- Professors and teaching assistants (TAs) are available after class and during office hours to help with assignments and difficult material.
 Donâ€™t be afraid to ask.

 2. Rethink lectures

-Professors have a limited amount of time to cover course material, so they tend to focus on whatâ€™s most important during lectures.
+Professors have limited time to cover course material in lectures, so they tend to focus on whatâ€™s most important.
 Stay on top of your reading and assignments, and consider lectures as an opportunity to review material youâ€™ve already covered on your own.
 Most professors recommend studying 2-3 hours outside class for every hour youâ€™re in class.

 3. Make peace with exams